The House I Grew Up In

 “I can remember how when I was young I believed death to be a phenomenon of the body; now I know it to be merely a function of the mind and that of the minds of the ones who suffer the bereavement.
 The nihilists say it is the end; the fundamentalists, the beginning; when in reality it is no more than a single tenant or family moving out of a tenement or a town.”

-When my grandfather passed away and a new family moved into his house that was a stranger sensation than watching this demolition.
+When my grandfather passed away, and a new family moved into his house, it was a stranger sensation than watching this demolition.

-When I was 11 or 12 and developed a lasting interest in photography my father and I remodeled a part of the “old side” basement to add a darkroom: a new sink and new cabinets: we found it more expedient to hang some old blankets to create the “airlock.”
+When I was 11, I developed a lasting interest in photography.
+My father and I remodeled a part of the “old side” basement to add a darkroom with a new sink and cabinets.
+We found it expedient to hang some old blankets to create the “airlock” to keep light from the ‘new side” windows spoiling our prints.

 Going Home Again

-Some mornings when I awake and have yet to open my eyes I sometimes think I am back in my bed there.
-Not so often these days but when I was younger it might happen once or twice a year.
+Some mornings, when I awake and have not opened my eyes, I sometimes think I am back in my bed there.
+Not so often these days, but when I was younger, it might happen once or twice a year.

-I can remember a man came to the house I grew up in when I was perhaps 12: he said he had grown up there and asked if he could walk through.
+I remember a man came to the house I grew up in when I was perhaps 12: he said he had grown up there and asked if he could walk through.
 My father was happy to show him around.
-At that point the house had doubled in size with all of the remodeling that had been done.
+At that point, the house had doubled in size due to all of the remodeling that had been done.

-In some ways that was probably more disorienting for him than watching the house get torn down was for me.
-We think of buildings as permanent–once we are adults we think of ourselves as permanent–but reality is that things change.
+In some ways, it was probably more disorienting for him to walk through his transformed home than for me to watch my home getting torn down.
+We think of buildings as permanent–once we are adults, we think of ourselves as permanent–but the reality is that things change.

 We are young